-We know a lot of KneeBouncers out there love our various Shape Games, so we thought we’d share a fun way to extend shape learning: tangrams!
+We know many KneeBouncers love our various Shape Games, so we thought we’d share a fun way to extend shape learning: tangrams!

 What are Tangrams?

 Tangrams are easy to make on your own.
-Create shapes and cut out different colored pieces of construction paper, cardstock, or heavier-weight scrap paper you have lying around.
-Or they are inexpensive to buy from most retailers.
+Create shapes and cut out different-colored pieces of construction paper, cardstock, or heavier-weight scrap paper you have lying around.
+They are also inexpensive to buy from most retailers.

-Together, work to create new shapes (real or imagined!) out of the tangram pieces.
+Together, work to create new shapes and objects (real or imagined!) out of the tangram pieces.
 Here are a few questions you may want to ask your child:

 - How could you make a rectangle?